My primary interests are in decision and game theory, artificial intelligence and cognitive science,

 probability and statistics, network science and social networks, and logic and computation.
 I also have

 strong interests in functional analysis, economics, measurement theory, and algebraic and topological

-At the broadest level, I develop and apply methods and insights from across disciplines –– including mathematics, economics, statistics, psychology, computer science, and philosophy –– to tackle formal, empirical, and theoretical challenges in innovative and illuminating ways.
-My research has focused on problems in individual and collective judgment, inference, and decision making under conditions of uncertainty, particularly in situations of incomplete or contradictory information; under conditions of unresolved conflict or competing interests; and under conditions of limited time, cognitive capacities, or computational resources.
+My research has focused on problems in individual and collective judgment, inference, and decision making under uncertainty, especially under conditions owing to incomplete or contradictory information, under conditions of unresolved conflict or competing interests, and under conditions of limited time, cognitive capacities, or computational resources.

-My intellectual pursuits have benefited from my longstanding affection for computing –– for expertise not only in its theory but also in its applications (C, C++, Java, Perl, Python, R, Shell, PHP, HTML, SQL, CSS, LaTeX, Unix/Linux, etc.).
+My intellectual pursuits have benefited from my longstanding affection for computing — for expertise not only in its theory but also in its applications.

 Born and raised in Milwaukee, I studied percussion at the Wisconsin Conservatory of Music and played in rock bands since I was in grade school.
-I love to jam and rock out.
-I also enjoy viewing and engaging in the visual arts, especially film and photography.
-In my view, creativity is essential to good problem solving and critical thinking.
-Breaking things is a key part of learning.
+I have been designed to jam and rock.
+I also enjoy the visual arts, especially film and photography.